Student Organizations and Activities

 American Medical Association

 Provides updates on medical issues and techniques both in Pennsylvania and nationwide.
-Participates in national meetings of the American Medical Association (AMA) and sponsors various activities and lectures on topics such as current issues in medicine to career considerations for medical students.
+Participates in national meetings of the American Medical Association (AMA) and sponsors various activities and lectures on topics such as current issues in medicine and career considerations for medical students.

 American Medical Student Association